JohnAustinDev/osis-converters/ReadMe.md

 Which will output:
 * A SWORD Bible module (from all USFM Bible book files)
 * A SWORD Glossary module (if there are USFM glossary files).
+* An HTML Bible and glossary (if there are USFM glossary files)
 * GoBible Java-ME apps.
 * EPUB, FB2, and MOBI eBook Bibles.
 * Comprehensive OSIS files with glossary, parsed Scripture references,